simmimak/Semantic-Role-Labelling-using-Bi-LSTM-and-GCN-on-NomBank-Dataset/README.md

 ## Dataset

-The Nombank dataset was used for training and evaluation.
+The [Nombank dataset](https://nlp.cs.nyu.edu/meyers/NomBank.html) was used for training and evaluation.
 The training dataset consisted of 2174 sentences, while the test dataset had 150 sentences.
 The data was preprocessed by encoding the token, POS (Part-of-Speech), and BIO (Begin, Inside, Outside) features into numeric values.

+The cleaned version data of PERCENTAGE class from the nombank dataset is used here.
+However, this project can be used for any other class of nombank as well.
+The dataset %_nombank.clean.train is shared in the repository.

 ## Preprocessing